chloneda/vim-cheatsheet/resources/README_EN.md

 dG                  # Delete to the end of the file
 d}                  # Delete the next paragraph
 d{                  # Delete the previous paragraph
-10d                 # Delete 10 lines from the beginning of the current line
+Nd                  # Delete N lines from the beginning of the current line
-:10d                # Delete line 10
+:Nd                 # Delete line N
 :1,10d              # Delete 1-10 lines
 J                   # Combine multiple lines into one line
 .                   # Repeat the last operation